-The International Society of Blood Transfusion (ISBT or the Society), is a society organized under the laws of the Netherlands and is listed under number 34205247 in the Netherlands Trade Register.
+The International Society of Blood Transfusion (ISBT or the Society), is a society organized under the laws of the Netherlands and is listed under number 34205247 in the Netherlands Trade Register in Amsterdam.
 A scientific society that was founded in 1935, it has since that time grown in to an international society where transfusion medicine professionals from across the globe come together and do the one thing they do best: share knowledge to enhance transfusion practice.
 This is achieved by providing opportunities for advancing knowledge and education and advocacy for the welfare of blood donors and transfusion recipients.

 The Society is governed by a Board of Directors elected by the membership.
 The Board of Directors consists of the Executive Committee and nine Regional Directors.
 All Board members serve voluntarily.
 The ISBT has not provided any board members with loans, advances or financial guarantees of any kind.
-At 31 March 2017, the Society has five employees (31 March 2016: four).
+During the year ended 31 March 2018, the Society had an average of five employees (31 March 2017: five).

-The Society's Board of Directors are volunteers from the medical and scientific community who provide valuable assistance to the Society in the development of policies and programs, and in the evaluation of research awards and grants.
+The Society's Board of Directors are volunteers from the medical and scientific community who provide valuable assistance to the Society in the development of strategy, policies and programs, and in the evaluation of research awards and grants.
 The Society has adopted a conflict of interest policy whereby its Board members are required to abstain from participating or otherwise attempting to influence decisions in which they have a personal, professional, or business interest.